On this page

 - Regular newsletters and seminars offered to members.

 AvSuper Accumulation was established in 1990 to provide for the retirement needs of members employed within the Aviation industry.
 The fund became a public offer fund in 2005 and allows members from all industries to apply for membership.AvSuper offers an investment menu of 6 diversified options and 3 single sector options.
-The Growth (MySuper) option outperformed the relevant SuperRatings Index over the 10 years to 30 June 2020 although it underperformed over other assessed time periods.
+The Growth (MySuper) option underperformed the relevant SuperRatings Index over all assessed time periods to 30 June 2021.
 Please note that the rated Growth (MySuper) option sits within the Growth (77-90%) option category.Fees are higher than the industry average across medium and large account balances assessed.
 The fund does not charge an investment switching fee or a buy-sell spread.AvSuper's insurance offering allows eligible members to apply for an unlimited amount of Death cover and up to $3 million of TPD cover.
 Members can also apply to increase cover following the occurrence of a prescribed Life Event without additional underwriting.
 Income Protection with a benefit period of 2 years or to age 60, covering up to 85% of salary, is available following a 30-, 90- or 180-day waiting period.
 A range of online tools, calculators and educational resources are available through the fund's website.
 The fund's secure website, Members Online, further allows members to view and update account details, as well as perform transactions.

 - Insurance Cover